Skip to main content

 National Post·Apr 30

-The Prime Minister disagrees with a court ruling in British Columbia about property rights.
+The Prime Minister is unhappy with a court ruling in British Columbia about property rights.
 He thinks the court made the wrong decision.
-This is important because it could change how much control people have over their land and homes.
+Because of this, the Conservative party is creating a group to study the issue.

 Liberals to table motion Wednesday aimed at giving them control of parliamentary committees